Primary

 Curl all the way up and squeeze, then lower only to 90 degrees (forearms parallel to floor), curl back up and squeeze again, then lower all the way down.
 Use lighter weight than normal curls—the extra half rep is more demanding than you expect.

-Want One and a Half Curl in your program?
+See where One and a Half Curl fits in your weekly plan

 Stand holding dumbbells with underhand grip.